united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/managingthesystem.md

 #### Interact with the Database

 UMH uses TimescaleDB for database needs.

-Open a `psql` session with this command:
+After logging in as the root user, open a `psql` session with this command:

 ```bash
 kubectl exec -it $(kubectl get pods -n united-manufacturing-hub -l app.kubernetes.io/component=timescaledb -o jsonpath="{.items[0].metadata.name}") -n united-manufacturing-hub -- psql -U postgres